ID Ecosystem Steering Group

 The entities whose information is displayed in the IDEF Registry program have taken the time and effort to publicly confirm their positive self-assessment of their conformity to the IDEF Baseline Requirements.
-This distinguishes them from other companies and identity service organizations, and demonstrates their commitment to the IDESG principles of security, privacy, security, ease of use, cost effectiveness, resiliency, interoperability and user choice.
+This distinguishes them from other companies and identity service organizations, and demonstrates their commitment to the NSTIC principles of security, privacy, security, ease of use, cost effectiveness, resiliency, interoperability and user choice.
 These Service Providers have voluntarily taken on additional effort and expense to earn your trust.

 Are there any costs for IDEF Registry listings or usage?

-Application to the IDESG’s IDEF Registry Program, and access to the IDEF Registry Listing Information, are available at no charge to Service Providers or to the public at this time.
+Application to the IDEF Registry Program, and access to the IDEF Registry Listing Information, are available at no charge to Service Providers or to the public at this time.
 Parties that are listed on IDEF Registry are referred to as “Service Providers” and parties that simply access the IDEF Registry listing information are referred to as “IDEF Registry Users.”

 What is the IDESG?

-To further this mission, the IDESG has produced a set of rules, guidelines, standards and processes called the “Identity Ecosystem Framework” (IDEF) to which online identity Service Providers and related parties are invited to use to assess and report on their degree of implementation and conformance through the IDEF Registry Program.
+To further this mission, the IDESG produced a set of rules, guidelines, standards and processes called the “Identity Ecosystem Framework” (IDEF) to which online identity Service Providers and related parties are invited to use to assess and report on their degree of implementation and conformance through the IDEF Registry Program.
 When multiple Service Providers commit to the common standard of the IDEF, it results in their being able to better work together to provide more trustworthy, secure services and to enhance the leverage of identity credentials that citizens already possess for multiple purposes.

-They have demonstrated their commitment to privacy, security, user needs and other NSTIC principles by taking on the cost and effort of self-certification and compliance.
+By registering, they have demonstrated their commitment to privacy, security, user needs and other NSTIC principles by taking on the cost and effort of self-certification and compliance.
 Their common commitment to the NSTIC goals is a form of policy standardization that, like technical standardization, is a pathway to enhanced risk reduction and leverage for listed Service Providers and IDEF Registry Users.